-Stony Brook Neurology is proud to be linked with Stony Brook Internal Medicine, virtually guaranteeing any applicant who matches to Stony Brook Neurology a preliminary spot in Stony Brook Internal Medicine.
+Stony Brook Neurology is proud to be linked with Stony Brook Internal Medicine.

 You only need to apply to Neurology; you do not need to apply separately to Internal Medicine.
 Your application and interview to Neurology will suffice as an application and interview for both Neurology and the Internal Medicine Preliminary Year.
 When it comes time to create your rank list, you can list both Stony Brook Neurology and Stony Brook Internal Medicine-Preliminary on your Supplemental List.
 Additional instructions will be provided to you during your interview.